SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 # Refer to the location of the certificate
 $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem

-# Customize the syslog header the an Intake Key to be collected on SEKOIA.IO while adding a new intake from the catalogue
+# Customize the syslog header of the logs collected in SEKOIA.IO by adding the intake key to it
 template(name="SEKOIAIOWindowsTemplate" type="string" string="<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"YOUR_INTAKE_KEY\"] %msg%\n")

-# Use a condition that identifies specifically Windows logs that send them to SEKOIA.IO
+# Use a condition that specifically identifies Windows logs then send them to SEKOIA.IO
 if ($syslogtag contains 'Microsoft-Windows') then {
     action(
         type="omfwd"